Makati: Establishment and early development

 While under the jurisdiction of the Franciscan friars during the 17th century, it was established as a town on June 1, 1670, under the name San Pedro de Macati out of Santa Ana de Sapa.
-The nearby Nuestra Señora de Gracia Church, changed into the "Our Lady of Guadalupe" church, welcomed an image of the Virgin Mary and devotees from Mexico, and one person from a family in Makati, the Montes De Oca family, which produced Isidoro Montes de Oca, who became pivotal in the Mexican War of Independence against Spain.
+The nearby Nuestra Señora de Gracia Church, changed into the "Our Lady of Guadalupe" church, welcomed an image of the Virgin Mary and devotees from Mexico, and one person from a family in Makati, the Montes De Oca family, who according to Rafael Bernal says had come from Mexico themselves, this family had produced Isidoro Montes de Oca, who became pivotal in the Mexican War of Independence against Spain.
 This parish had a large spiritual jurisdiction in the province of Tondo (later known as Manila), extending up to Muntinlupa.

-In 1851, Don José Bonifacio Roxas, an ancestor of the Zóbel de Ayala family, purchased the estate from the Jesuits for 52,800 pesos and named it "Hacienda San Pedro de Macati".
-Since then, the development of Makati has remained linked with the Zóbel de Ayala family and their company, Ayala Corporation.
+In 1851, Don José Bonifacio Róxas, an ancestor of the Zóbel de Ayala family, purchased the estate from the Jesuits for 52,800 pesos and named it "Hacienda San Pedro de Macati".
+Since then, the development of Makati has remained linked with the family and their publicly listed company, Ayala Corporation.
 In 1890, San Pedro de Macati was proclaimed as a public town of Manila province.
+During this period, aside from the poblacion, the town had four outer barrios: Guadalupe, Olympia, Tejeros, and Culi-Culi.